FAQ Page Best Practices (with 10+ Examples to Guide Your Strategy)

 FAQ stands for ‘Frequently Asked Questions’, which is about as self-explanatory as a marketing term gets.

-An FAQ page is a dedicated page on your website where people can find questions and answers in an organised, easy to digest format.
+An FAQ page is a dedicated space on your website where people can find questions and answers in an organised, easy to digest format.

-A strong FAQ section is a powerful customer service resource as it allows you to respond to current and potential customer questions directly and clearly.
+A strong FAQ section is a powerful customer service resource as it allows you to clearly respond to potential customer questions.
 More importantly, you can reply to these questions without being directly involved in the conversation.

-Instead of generating support tickets, replying to emails or fielding phone calls about the same topics, your FAQs educate, inform, and guide people towards an end goal.
+Instead of generating support tickets for customer service inquiries, replying to emails or fielding phone calls about the same topics, your FAQs educate, inform, and guide people towards an end goal.